The top 3 utility accounts payable mistakes multifamily companies make

 You might be surprised to learn that one area ripe with unnecessary costs are utility accounts payable.
 The process of paying your utility bills might seem straightforward.
 But in reality, there are many opportunities for you to overspend on utilities when it’s time to pay up.

 When it comes to utility accounts payable mistakes, our team at Zego (Powered by PayLease) knows there are three pitfalls that cause excessive spending.
 If any of the following scenarios are recurring themes within your organization, you should rethink your AP workflows.
 Or, you can work with a utility expense management company to cut down those costs.
-Either way, here’s what you should avoid.
+Either way, here’s what you should avoid to cut down these costs.

 Utility accounts payable mistake #1: Paying late fees on property utility bills